Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Statistics

 \section{Statistics}

 A network statistic is a numerical value that characterizes a network.
 Examples of network statistics are the number of nodes and the number of edges in a network, but also more complex measures such as the diameter and the clustering coefficient.
 Statistics are the basis of most network analysis methods; they can be used to compare networks, classify networks, detect anomalies in networks and for many other tasks.
 Network statistics are also used to map a network's structure to a simple numerical space, in which many standard statistical methods can be applied.
 Thus, network statistics are essential for the analysis of almost all network types.
 All statistics described in KONECT are real numbers.
+Graph statistics are also called graph invariants and grapg metrics.
+In KONECT we use the term \emph{statistic} exclusively.

 This section gives the definitions for the statistics supported by KONECT, and briefly reviews their uses.
 All network statistics can be computed using the KONECT Toolbox using the function \texttt{konect\_statistic()}.
 Each statistic has an internal name that must be passed as the first argument to \texttt{konect\_statistic()}.
 The internal names are given in the margin in this section.
 Additionally, the KONECT Toolbox includes functions named \texttt{konect\_statistic\_<NAME>()} which compute a single statistic \texttt{<NAME>}.